Telangana Formation Day 2023: Date, History, Significance, Facts & More

 Established on - 2 June, 2014

 First Chief Minister- K Chandrashekar Rao (incumbent)

 First Governor - E S L Narsimhan (incumbent)

 State Symbols of Telangana

 State Animal - Jinka (Deer)

 State Bird - Palapitta (Indian Roller or Blue Jay)

-So, now you may have come to know about the Telanga State formation history, when and how it is formed a new state and what the symbols of Telangana State.
+So, now you may have come to know about the Telangana State formation history, when and how a new state of Telangana formed, and what are the symbols of Telangana State.